 Like all mums, I was desperate for my baby to sleep for as well and as long as possible.
 For a while I was giving my baby a bottle of milk with a spoonful of baby rice to keep him full during the night.
 However when he reached 6 months old I decided to try the Cow and Gate Good Night Milk, thinking that this would be a better option.
 The milk claims to be much thicker than normal milk and to have a creamy consistency.
 When you mix up the formula you are recommended to shake the bottle for at least 20 seconds because the formula is so thick and needs mixing thoroughly.
 You are also recommended to use a bottle with a large teat hole.
 I did all of this and gave my baby the formula.
 He drank it down like his normal formula and slept through the night.
 The leaflet in the tin does warn that there will be a residue around the bottle, and yes there was.
 I'm not convinced that this formula is any better or worse than normal formula.
 I've since started giving my baby his normal formula if he wakes up in the night and he goes back off to sleep just the same.
 I do think that this product is a bit of gimick and is tapping into the fraught/desperate market of mothers who will do anything for a nights sleep.
 I really wouldn't bother.

 The box is quite small (400g) and I did think the price at £4.96 seemed quite but I thought that it was a small price to pay to hopefully get a full night-time sleep.
 The box advises you how to use the milk and also gives you a hint of how to get baby to sleep for longer periods at night.
 The powder inside the box seemed thicker than the cow and gate milk that I would normally use for bed time feeds and also a darker shade of yellow.
 This made me feel a little more positive that this was going to help my daughter sleep for longer at night.
 After mixing the baby milk in the bottle I noticed that it looked thicker than her normal cow and gate milk so there is clearly some considerable difference between the two products.
 My daughter struggled to suck and drink this milk out off her teat and didnt take to it too well, also, after emptying the bottle there was lumpy milk still left in the bottom even though I shaked the bottle for a good 20 seconds as the instructions stated.

 I tried the good night milk on my 6.5 month old (he is on solids and has been for a little while now), it made no difference towards him sleeping through the night, he used to sleep from 10pm to 4am and then wake for a feed and he still does exactly the same, in fact he stirs around 2am now aswell so clearly it doesnt help him to sleep through the night .
 Ironically he drank more of the good night milk then his usual and he still didnt sleep through so more sleepless nights for me !

-My son was an awkward feeder though he would go 4 hours between his feeds, at a night time he wouldn't want to settle at all.
-I took a trip to boots to see what options they had for helping your child sleep at night.
-I spotted this milk and decided to give it a try.
-It is a thicker milk which you can tell when It is mixed.
-It holds all the essential nutrients that your child needs.
-It's instructions are clear on how to mix the milk and it needs to be shook really well due to it doesn't mix that well with the water.
 When I started feeding my son with it that night I couldn't understand why the bottle just didn't seem to be going down it was obvious that he was sucking on it.
 After about 15 minuites I took it away from him and he had only had half an ounce.
 I went into the kitchen and squirted it over the sink but nothing but a dribble came out.
 I decided to change the teat since I was using a size 3 so I changed it to a size 5 vary flow.
 Yet again my son still didnt seem to be taking this milk down even though he was sucking.
-I contacted a friend the next day who advised me to put some extra holes in the teat to see if that worked.
-In the end I had got slits in the teat due to making that many holes and this milk still didn't want to come out fast enough for my child too drink it was just too thick.
-I would not recommend this it is a waste of money and in the long run will not benifit your child.
-I was lucky to find out that to mix a rusk into the bottle and this works as well with your child still able to drink it from the bottle.

 It seemed to have the desired effect for the first 4 weeks, getting more sleep for us all was blissful.
 My little one has been poorly for a couple of weeks now and very unsettled, particularly at night so it is hard to tell at this moment in time if it is advantageous.
 However, when Asda had there recent Baby and Toddler event on, I stocked right up and now have x7 400g tubs to get through so i will be putting it to use, but must remember to keep shaking at every opportunity! on the odd occasin that my hungry man leaves any in the bottle is quickly thickens again, looks like porridge.

 i bought this mainly out of curiosity. but it works. my two children were waking during then night, only once, because they wanted more milk. both my children are fussy eaters and still rely on milk as a foodstuff so it seemed like the ideal for me. it does just seem like baby milk with rice in but i assume the formula is probably more complex than that.
 I believe the idea behind it is that if your child is waking from hunger, as many babies do, that the thicker formula fills them up , therefore taking away the need to wake for more milk.
 I'm not claiming this to be a miracle worker and it probably wont work if your child is just a bad sleeper but for children like mine who get hungry it works! suitable for babies from 6months, who also probably get hungry in the night.
 A tub contains roughly 20 6ounce servings and is available from most supermarkets and chemists for somewhere in the region of £4.98 a tin.

 So evening came and I made up this lovely milk that says it will keep your baby full until the morning comes, and is especially developed to help your little one go off to sleep soundly as part of their bedtime routine.
 Now, we are very blessed with our daughter, she has slept through the night since she was 2 months and to be honest in hindsight im not sure why we decided to try her on this, other than that it was free and seemed like a 'special' milk.
 Clever marketing Cow and Gate!
 So we gave her the new formula, which was definatly thicker than her normal Cow and Gate Follow on milk.
 Looking at the ingredients it seems it is due to putting rice flakes in the milk, personally I thought we weren't supposed to do that but if they are selling it this way, it must be alright surely?
 It was thick enough that in her Closer to Nature Tommie Tippee bottles, the teat was to small and I had to use a pin to widen it slightly.
 So I thought, this must fill her up much more and it was lovely that it was nice and warm, as we normally give her room temperature bottles.
 She normally drinks 8 oz before bedtime quite happily, but with this milk she could only drink 5oz.
 But surely that's because its thicker and she will need less to fill her.
 So, off she went to bed at her normal time of 7pm and we wont hear a peep until 7 the next morning as its been over the last 5 months thankfully.
 Me and my partner headed off to bed later on and looked forward to another day after a refreshing sleep.